sta426hs2017/technology-day-brainstorm-1-exploring-technologies-mass_spec/masspec.md

 ## Mechanism:

 The molecules that enter the device are ionized and afterwards separated according to their mass/charge ratio.
-During this process the molecules often break up and the signal of the fragments to be attributed to the original compound.
+During this process the molecules often break up and the signal of the fragments have to be attributed to the original compound.

 ## Output:

-The output of an MS analysis is file containing mass/charge values together with the number of their occurences.
+The output of an MS analysis is a file containing mass/charge values together with the number of their occurences.

 Example output:
 ![image](http://www.chemguide.co.uk/analysis/masspec/pentanemspec.GIF)